hmbotelho/FIS_analysis/README.md

 * **Describe the contents of the assay plate (infile)**

-    1. Blank infile templates can be obtained [here](https://github.com/hmbotelho/htmrenamer/blob/master/extras/InFile_template.xlsx) or through the following R commands:
+    1. Infile templates can be obtained [here](https://github.com/hmbotelho/htmrenamer/blob/master/extras/InFile_template.xlsx) or through the following R commands:

     ```
     library("htmrenamer")
     newinfile.char(8, 12, show = TRUE, saveto = "myinfile.txt")
     ```

-    The infile has a table-like structure:
+    The infile has a tabular structure:

     ```
     001--A--01--00--00--fsk--0.008